 Readiness and Finances

-The technical feasibility of the BGMC has been the subject of intensive engineering and design efforts, including the Burke-Gilman Trail Corridor Study and the Burke-Gilman Trail Design Concept Plan.
+The technical feasibility of the BGC has been the subject of intensive engineering and design efforts, including the Burke-Gilman Trail Corridor Study and the Burke-Gilman Trail Design Concept Plan.
 Furthermore, the project has been considered by the University Design Review Board, University Landscape Architecture Committee, University of Washington Architectural Commission, partner agency reviewers, citizen advisory boards and in civic organization forums.

 All pre-construction activities will be complete and grant funding awarded will be obligated no later than June 30, 2014.
 The BGMC includes early coordinated construction, expected to begin within three months of the anticipated award date.